 To be humble is to have a reasonably accurate view of ourselves and others.
 Those with humility know their strengths, weaknesses and limitations.
 They are well aware that they just might be wrong about something.

 In terms of others, humility means being focused on what’s best for those around us rather than ourselves.
 When we talk about intellectual humility, it means that we have no problem changing our opinions when we see convincing evidence that we are mistaken.
-As Rene Levesque famously said, “Only an idiot never changes his mind.”
+As Rene Levesque famously said, “Only an idiot never changes in mind.”

 In dealing with other people, we are showing intellectual humility when we present our thoughts, modestly and respectfully.
 We can also admit when we are wrong without being defensive.